abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 ![The axiom of union in ZFC](../06_type/zfc_union.svg)

 There are a total of about 8 such axioms (depending on the flavour of the theory), curated in a way that allows us to construct all sets that are interesting, without being able to construct sets that lead to a contradiction.
+However, as we said.
+However, accepting ZFC would mean accepting that set theory is not as simple and straightforward, as it looks like.
+Indeed, it is more complex than category theory, and than this other theory which we will learn about in a minute...

 Resolving the paradox with type theory
 ---

-While Zermelo was working on refining axioms of set theory in order to avert Russell's paradox, Russell himself took a different route and decided to ditch sets altogether, and develop an entirely new mathematical concept that is free of paradoxes *by design*, one where you don't need to patch things up with extra axioms to avoid having illogical constructions.
+While Zermelo was working on refining axioms of set theory in order to avert Russell's paradox, Russell himself took a different route towards solving his paradox and decided to ditch sets altogether, and develop an entirely new mathematical concept that is free of paradoxes *by design*, one where you don't need to patch things up with extra axioms to avoid having illogical constructions.
 An so, in the same year  in which Zermelo published the first version of ZFC, (1908) Russell came up with his *theory of types*.

 Type theory is not at all similar to set theory, but it is at the same time, not entirely different from it, as the concepts of *types* and *terms* are clearly reminiscent of the concepts of *sets* and *elements*.